jamijoj/GIS-Portfolio/mappingthebritishmuseum.md

 <details>
 <summary>3a.2.
 Plot objects to as points to layer</summary>
 The next step was to plot the objects in the collection to the map by joining the rows to their corresponding geocoded locations.
-I imported the collections CSV into ArcGIS and did some basic exploratory analysis by creating charts from the collections data.
-The most common  object type is “print.”&nbsp;
+I imported the collections CSV into ArcGIS and did some basic exploratory analysis by creating charts from the collections data.&nbsp;
 <img width="500" alt="Image6" src="https://user-images.githubusercontent.com/73584997/119656879-39410180-bdf9-11eb-8c9f-6a05e71fc975.png">&nbsp;
 *Figure 6: Objects aggregated by object type*&nbsp;